PeerSim: A Peer-to-Peer Simulator

 This protocol generates a cooperative artificial social network (ASN) in a P2P overlay.
 Its related papers are the following:

 • David Hales and Stefano Arteconi.
 SLACER: A Self-Organizing Protocol for Coordination in Peer-to-Peer Networks.
-To appear in IEEE Intelligent System journal.
+IEEE Intelligent Systems, vol. 21, no. 2, pp. 29-35, Mar./Apr.
+2006.

-• Friends for Free: Self-Organizing Artificial Social Networks for Trust and Cooperation.
-Technical Report UBLCS-2005-20 available here.
+• David Hales and Stefano Arteconi.
+Friends for Free: Self-Organizing Artificial Social Networks for Trust and Cooperation.
+Technical Report UBLCS-2005-20, University of Bologna, Department of Computer Science, Bologna, Italy, 2005.
+[PDF]

-slacer.tgz.
-Stefano Arteconi (arteconi@cs.unibo.it)
+slacer.tgz Stefano Arteconi (arteconi@cs.unibo.it)

-Additional algorithms regarding ASN inspired algorithms (PD + Greedy Cheating Liars, Weakest link, and Broadcast) are analyzed and discussed respectively in the following technical reports: GCL-weakestLink-bcast.tgz Stefano Arteconi (arteconi@cs.unibo.it)
+Additional algorithms regarding ASN inspired algorithms (PD + Greedy Cheating Liars, Weakest link, and Broadcast) are analyzed and discussed in the following technical reports:

 ResourceWorld, SkillWorld

 Protocols claiming to produce emergent social rationality in peer-to-peer networks.
-The original technical report is the following:

 RwSw.tgz Andrea Marcozzi (marcozzi@cs.unibo.it)